Did you know that the average office worker sends out 121 emails per day?

 Be aware that many of the free services listed might also include ads within your emails, so be sure that’s something that aligns with your business before you begin.

-companySIG offers free (with built-in ads) and pro levels for email signature customization.
+Offers free (with built-in ads) and pro levels for email signature customization.
 You simply plug in your relevant contact information and logo, and a signature is generated that can be copied and pasted into your email client. companySIG works with a variety of email clients including Gmail, Outlook, and Yahoo.
 Plus, you can even include some fun features like a map to your business (great for brick-and-mortar operations) and downloadable v-card information to export your contact information right into your client’s contacts.

-htmlsig offers a single line of HTML code to be inserted in any email client. htmlsig helps you craft an email signature that’s customized and professional.
+Offers a single line of HTML code to be inserted in any email client. htmlsig helps you craft an email signature that’s customized and professional.
 You can try them for free for 30 days and then upgrade to a $5.99/month plan or a $35/month professional-level plan.
 You also have access to signature stats in your dashboard, telling you if your email signature is really generating the clicks and connections you’re looking for.

 WiseStamp is a highly visually appealing signature service and it’s very user-friendly.
 They encourage users to include a headshot or profile picture in their signature.
 WiseStamp works well with social media platforms and across the bar on various email clients and browsers (including Outlook, Gmail, and Apple).
 WiseStamp signatures include a line of text about their business if you opt for the free service.
 But for $6 a month, you can upgrade to the pro plan which offers more customization and no advertising.
-This is the service that I'm personally using and I love it!
+This is the service that I’m personally using and I love it!
 I actually scored a lifetime membership deal through AppSumo for just $25.
-If you're not getting AppSumo — you should!
-It's a daily deal site like Groupon, but for work and business related products.

 Think of your email signature as one piece of advertising you can use to touch every person you email.
 You can pack a lot of information in your email signature and still make it very easy for people to find you, contact you, and keep coming back to your business over and over.
 Including an email signature ensures you stay visible to your audience.